openshift/enhancements/enhancements/etcd/etcd-encryption-for-separate-oauth-apis.md

 Note: the above tests will be created based on the common test library that drives the same set of tests for `OAS-O` and `KAS-O`.

-To validate upgrade / downgrade path for `4.n` and `4.(n-1)` we are going to create the following E2E tests:
+To validate upgrade / downgrade path for `4.6` and `4.5` we are going to manually check the following E2E cases:

- - scenario 1: take `4.(n-1)` cluster, encrypt it, upgrade to `4.n`, downgrade and upgrade again
- - scenario 2: take `4.(n-1)` cluster, encrypt it, upgrade to `4.n`, force key rotation, downgrade to `4.(n-1)`, force key rotation and upgrade again
+Scenario 1:
+ 1. install a `4.5` cluster, turn the encryption on and upgrade to `4.6`
+ 2. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 3. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OAuth API server.
+    For example run `kubeclt get apiservice v1.oauth.openshift.io v1.user.openshift.io -owide` and check they point to `openshift-oauth-apiserver/api` service
+ 4. downgrade back to the previous version
+ 5. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 6. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OpenShift API server.
+    For example run `kubeclt get apiservice v1.oauth.openshift.io v1.user.openshift.io -owide` and check they point to `openshift-apiserver/api` service
+ 7. validate that the `openshift-oauth-apiserver` namespace was removed
+ 8. upgrade again to `4.6` and validate the steps `2` and `3`

+Scenario 2:
+ 1. install a `4.5` cluster, turn the encryption on and upgrade to `4.6`
+ 2. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 3. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OAuth API server.
+ 4. force the key rotation
+ 5. downgrade back to the previous version
+ 6. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 7. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OpenShift API server.
+ 8. validate that the `openshift-oauth-apiserver` namespace was removed
+ 9. force the key rotation
+ 10. upgrade again to `4.6` and validate the steps `2` and `3`

 Note: At the moment we don't have tests like that so creating them will be significantly harder.

-To validate upgrade / downgrade path for future release `4.(n+1)` we are going to create the following E2E tests:
+To validate upgrade / downgrade path for future release `4.7` we are going to manually check the following E2E tests:

+Scenario 1:
- - scenario 1: take `4.n` cluster, encrypt it but let `OAS-O` manage `encryption-config`, upgrade to the next version in which `CAO` will take over the config then downgrade
+ 1. install a `4.6` cluster, turn the encryption on and upgrade to `4.7`.
+In this version `CAO` will take over the encryption config
- - scenario 2: take `4.n` cluster, encrypt it but let `OAS-O` manage `encryption-config`, upgrade, force key rotation, downgrade, force key rotation and upgrade again
+ 2. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 3. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OAuth API server.
+ 4. downgrade back to the previous version
+ 5. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 6. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OAuth API server.
+ 7. upgrade again to `4.7` and validate the steps `2` and `3`

+Scenario 2:
+ 1. install a `4.6` cluster, turn the encryption on and upgrade to `4.7`
+ 2. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 3. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OAuth API server.
+ 4. force the key rotation
+ 5. downgrade back to the previous version
+ 6. validate that the cluster is encrypted and that OAuth related APIs can be decrypted, for example read a `oauthaccesstokens`
+ 7. validate that `oauth.openshift.io` and `user.openshift.io` are being served by the OAuth API server.
+ 8. force the key rotation
+ 9. upgrade again to `4.7` and validate the steps `2` and `3`

 ##### Removing a deprecated feature

 See upgrade/downgrade.

-### Upgrade / Downgrade Strategy for `4.n` and `4.(n-1)`
+### Upgrade / Downgrade Strategy for `4.6` and `4.5`

-In an upgrade case, `OAS-O` in version `4.n` will be responsible for synchronizing and maintaining encryption state for both `openshift-apiserver` and `oauth-apiserver`.
+In an upgrade case, `OAS-O` in version `4.6` will be responsible for synchronizing and maintaining encryption state for both `openshift-apiserver` and `oauth-apiserver`.
 Since both will share exactly the same `encryption-config`, the new component will be able to read (decrypt) already encrypted data.

 During an upgrade, the new `UnionRevisionLabelPodDeployer` will create back pressure in the system and will make the encryption controllers wait for the new component to synchronize.
 In that state, the status of `OAS-O` won't change and we won't roll out any new encryption keys.

-In a downgrade scenario, `OAS-O` in version `4.(n-1)` is responsible for synchronizing and maintaining encryption state only for `openshift-apiserver`.
+In a downgrade scenario, `OAS-O` in version `4.5` is responsible for synchronizing and maintaining encryption state only for `openshift-apiserver`.
-Since in version `4.n` exactly the same `encryption-config` was used the `openshift-apiserver` will be able to read (decrypt) data.
+Since in version `4.6` exactly the same `encryption-config` was used the `openshift-apiserver` will be able to read (decrypt) data.

-### Upgrade / Downgrade Strategy for `4.(n+1)` and `4.n`
+### Upgrade / Downgrade Strategy for `4.7` and `4.6`

-In an upgrade case, `CAO` in version `4.(n+1)` takes over `encryption-config-openshift-ouath` by removing the annotation and copying the encryption keys (`encryption-key-openshift-apiserver-{0,1, ...}`).
+In an upgrade case, `CAO` in version `4.7` takes over `encryption-config-openshift-ouath` by removing the annotation and copying the encryption keys (`encryption-key-openshift-apiserver-{0,1, ...}`).
 From that point it will manage its own configuration.

-In an downgrade scenario nothing changes because `OAS-O` in version `4.n` will not manage `encryption-config-openshift-ouath` as it doesn't have the annotation.
+In a downgrade scenario nothing changes because `OAS-O` in version `4.6` will not manage `encryption-config-openshift-ouath` as it doesn't have the annotation.
-Additionally `CAO` in version `4.n` was prepared to take care of its own configuration.
+Additionally `CAO` in version `4.6` was prepared to take care of its own configuration.

 ### Version Skew Strategy